 Supplements may seem innocuous because over the counter, but several may cause increased bleeding.
 According to Ear, Nose and Throat Alliance Hearing & Balance Center you should avoid taking any of these supplements at least one week prior the procedure: chondroitin, echinacea, ephedra, garlic, ginger, ginkgo biloba, ginseng, glucosamine, goldenseal, kava, milk thistle, niacin, saw palmetto, St. John’s Wort and high doses of vitamin E. Also, turmeric may interfere with proper blood clotting and should be stopped several days prior to any surgical procedure, consult with your dentist.

-Everybody will bleed after an extraction, this is inevitable.
-However, some may bleed more and some may bleed less.
-There are people who stop bleeding just a few minutes after leaving the dentist's office after putting pressure on the gauze for a few minutes, there are people who despite the pressure will continue to bleed for hours and the area will still weep days later.
+Everybody will bleed after an extraction; this is inevitable.
+However, some may bleed more, and some may bleed less.
+Some people stop bleeding just a few minutes after leaving the dentist's office after putting pressure on the gauze for a few minutes; there are people who, despite the pressure, will continue to bleed for hours, and the area will still weep days later.
 In some cases, the bleeding may stop and then resume later.
 According to Studio Dentaire, it's not unusual to wake up the next morning with a little blood in your mouth.
 Generally, bleeding should stop after 6 hours, and seeing small amounts of blood in the first 48 hours is normal.
 If the bleeding is consistent though or comes out like a water valve, it should be checked out immediately.

 Luckily, there are many things to do to reduce bleeding once you are sent home after the extraction.
-These post-extraction instructions are likely given to you when you leave the dental office, but it never hurts to read more about them so to be prepared.
-It's stunning the amount of people who are given instructions who go home and then start spitting the blood in the sink or start using a straw to drink.
+These post-extraction instructions are likely given to you when you leave the dental office, but it never hurts to read more about them, to be prepared.
+It's stunning the number of people who are given instructions who go home and then start spitting the blood in the sink or start using a straw for drinking.
 These are big no-nos that may lead to increased bleeding and slower healing times!
 One important consideration: when you experience bleeding after a tooth extraction, it may look like a whole lot of blood is being lost.
-Doctor of Dental Surgery Ramsey A. Amin claims "It doesn't take but a few drops of blood to mix in with your saliva to make it look like the area is bleeding a lot."
+Doctor of Dental Surgery Ramsey A. Amin claims, "It doesn't take but a few drops of blood to mix in with your saliva to make it look like the area is bleeding a lot."

 - Get some tea.
 If you are still bleeding after the gauze trick, you may find relief by using a regular black tea bag.
 Wet it up and then bite on it for at least 30 minutes.
 The tannin in the bag should help slow down the bleeding.

 - Don't use straws.
-I often see people on forums suggesting to use a straw to eat liquid foods.
-This may sound logic to prevent warm liquids from going to the extraction area, but sucking through a straw, just like spitting, may dislodge the blood clot.
+I often see people on forums suggesting using a straw to eat liquid foods.
+This may sound logical to prevent warm liquids from going to the extraction area, but sucking through a straw, just like spitting, may dislodge the blood clot.

 - Refrain from activity.
 Try to avoid bending down or lifting and other activity that may interfere with the blood clotting process.
 Calm activities during the first 24-48 hours will help keep the blood pressure low which reduces bleeding.
 Watching a movie, reading a book or listening to music are calm options.